scrabill/my-dream-music-festival/README.md

 We've set up `create-react-app` in this repo, and you should be able to get dependencies installed with `yarn install` and the app running with `yarn run`.
 If not, let us know and we'll help out.
 From here, we want you to build an app using the Spotify API and these features:

 - A user can search for an artist, and see results as they type
-- A user can click on an artist to see the artists top tracks
+- A user can click on an artist to see the artist's top tracks

 Everything about the implementation is up to you, including the use of `create-react-app`.
 If you're more comfortable with something else, feel free to use that.
 We recommend using the included [Spotify Web API JS](https://github.com/JMPerez/spotify-web-api-js) library to make requests to Spotify.
 Example authentication code is provided in `App.js`.